hydrogeologger/hydrogeologger.github.io/_posts/2018-11-14-sftp-uqgec-port-record.md

    ssh pi@localhost -p 20007
 ```

-Telstra 3g usb modem is used to provide internet
+Telstra 3g USB modem is used to provide internet
-Pi zero is working as wifi router to provide internet to photon weather station
+Pi zero is working as WiFi router to provide internet to photon weather station

 ### hydrogeologgermini (deployed in gelita)